 '''

 sersic = FreeParameter(2.0, Range((1.0, 7.0), RangeType.LINEAR))

-'''

-get\init\value()
+get_init_value(o)

+Parameters

+o(object being fitted)-

+Returns

-Returns Receives a source, and returns an initial value for the parameter.
+Initial value for the free parameter

-get\range()
+Return type

+float

+get_range()

+Return type

-Return type Unbounded or Range
+Unbounded or Range

-class ModelBase(\args: Any, \\kwargs: Any) Bases: \SourceXtractorPy.
+class ModelBase(args: Any, kwargs: Any)

+Bases: Id

 Base class for all models.

-class ParameterBase(\args: Any, \\kwargs: Any) Bases: \SourceXtractorPy.
+class ParameterBase(args: Any, kwargs: Any)

+Bases: Id

 Base class for all model fitting parameter types.
 Can not be used directly.

-'''

 class PointSourceModel(args: Any, kwargs: Any)

-'''
+Bases: CoordinateModelBase

 Models a source as a point, spread by the PSF.

+Parameters

-- x\coord (ParameterBase or float) X coordinate (in the detection image) - y\coord (ParameterBase or float) Y coordinate (in the detection image) - flux (ParameterBase or float) Total flux class Prior(\args: Any, \\kwargs: Any) Bases: \SourceXtractorPy.
+• x\coord (ParameterBase or float) - X coordinate (in the detection image)

+• y_coord (ParameterBase or float) - Y coordinate (in the detection image)

+• flux (ParameterBase or float) - Total flux

+to_string(show_params=False)

+Return a human readable representation of the model.

-Parameters show\params (bool) - If True, include information about the parameters.
+show_params (bool) - If True, include information about the parameters.

+Return type

+str

+class Prior(args: Any, kwargs: Any)

+Bases: Id

 Model a Gaussian prior on a given parameter.

+Parameters

+• param (ParameterBase) - Model fitting parameter

+value

-- param (ParameterBase) Model fitting parameter - value (float or callable that receives a source and returns a float) Mean of the Gaussian - sigma (float or callable that receives a source and returns a float) Standard deviation of the Gaussian class Range(limits, type)
+(float or callable that receives a source and returns a '''

+float) - Mean of the Gaussian

+• sigma (float or callable that receives a source and returns a float) - Standard deviation of the Gaussian class Range(limits, type)